SteelSeries/golisp/docs/language-reference.md

 You run tests by running the golisp repl in test mode, providing either a directory or filename.
-If you provide a directory all files in it that match `*_test.lsp` will be run.
+If you provide a directory all files in it that match `*_test.scm` will be run.
 If you provide a filename, only that file will be run.

-    $golisp -t tests/scope_test.lsp
+    $golisp -t tests/scope_test.scm

     Ran 4 tests in 0.002 seconds
     4 passes, 0 failures, 0 errors